H3xept/ACE_3/README.md

 ---
 ### `0101 / IN` Input
 Places the next word from the input queue into the given register.
 If there is nothing in the input queue, the machine will prompt the user to input space-separated input values.
+If the input queue becomes empty upon taking input, the input flag will be set to 0.
+Otherwise, it will be set to 1.

 #### _Assembly_
 **Operand:** The register to place the input value in.